d3/d3-transition/README.md

 # d3-transition

 A transition is a [selection](https://github.com/d3/d3-selection)-like interface for animating changes to the DOM.
-Instead of applying changes instantaneously, transitions smoothly interpolate the DOM from its current state to the desired target state over the given duration.
-To start a transition, select elements, call [*selection*.transition](#selection_transition), and then apply the desired transition methods.
+Instead of applying changes instantaneously, transitions smoothly interpolate the DOM from its current state to the desired target state over a given duration.
+To start a transition, select elements, call [*selection*.transition](#selection_transition), and then apply the desired changes.
 For example:

 ```js
 d3.select("body")